How Collectaneum works

 Create an Owned Item (the core record)

-How to capture the item you actually own — condition, notes, purchase details — without losing context.
+How to capture the item you actually own — Capture the essentials first — refine later

 Photos & grading: evidence and consistency